ChandrashekharRobbi/GFG-DSA/README.md

 # GFG-DSA with Python

-`imp_personal.py` function Created by me

-It has numerous features, including
-* Creating Markdown comments and a link that allows you to visit the topic from the top of the page.
-* Except for `.new()` all executed commands will be removed when the cell is run.

-`watcher.py` : The name is merely a watcher, but he can do so much.

-* Keep an eye on the updates or add a new function (only do something when there is any changes related to functions This I have deleberately chosen.)
-* When the file is changed, do git procedures.
-* Operations such as
-    * `git add`
-    * `git commit`
-    * `git push`

 I will be writing theory explaination , implmentation and problems based on each section as mentioned in the GFG DSA with python course

 I will be using **Jupyter Notebook** as IDE